 Take a peek at the family photo album in this narrated history of LoBue.

-In 1914, Philip LoBue migrated from Sicily with the dream of sharing America’s opportunities with his wife and children.
+In 1914, Philip LoBue migrated from the small fishing village of Trabia, Sicily with the dream of sharing America’s opportunities with his wife and children.
 For many years, he supported his family on a 10-acre orchard near San Jose, California, where he grew, packed and sold cherries, prickly pears and vegetables.
 But he had always been intrigued by the business of citrus farming, the occupation of his ancestors on the shores of Sicily.

 In 1934, he made a down payment on a 40-acre orange grove near Lindsay, California.
 Shortly thereafter, illness forced him to turn the property over to his sons, Mario, Fred, and Joe.
 The two older brothers reluctantly moved to the Lindsay ranch to manage the grove.